TL;DR

 - Had a clear way for anyone to report security issues

-- Been doing regular security testing ourselves
+- Been doing regular security testing themselves

 Blaming the messenger doesn't fix the message.